 - Failure to comply with these procedures will result in cancellation of your hearing by the Court.

 Judge Ticktin will review all motions, memoranda of law (10 pages maximum - either in support or opposition to the motion), and case authority in advance of all special set hearings.
 Accordingly, all counsel/parties should provide courtesy copies of their special set motions, memoranda of law and supporting case law to the Court via the following email address: CAD-DivisionFZ@pbcgov.org, and designate the date and time of the hearing which they reference.
 Counsel/parties should highlight or otherwise mark the key language in the most pertinent and important cases and key exhibits for the court and opposing counsel.
-If the documents exceed 10 pages total, please send a courtesy copy via US mail to the Court (please allow time if sending via US mail).
+If the documents exceed 10 pages total, please send a courtesy copy via US mail to the Court (please allow plenty of time if sending via US mail).

 Appearance by telephone is permitted at special set hearings using CourtCall.
 If you are testifying by telephone, you must have a Notary Public present to swear you in.
 CourtCall.com is the service provider used for the purposes of scheduling and appearing at a non-evidentiary hearing via telephone.